xpmatteo/tddforandroid/manuscript/010-unit-converter.md

 #### Step 4: implement just enough layout so that we can see the test fail

 We turn to editing the layout file so that we can fix all the IDs.
-This time I make a small effort at creating a tidy UI.
+This is the time in which the layout designer specialist (but not us) can express himself.

 ![The Android Studio preview of the UI](images/unitdoctor-layout-first-version.png)